 Non-EU applicants to all undergraduate degree programmes other than Medicine (GY501) should apply directly through the International Affairs Office of the University.

-NUI Galway does not accept direct applications for our medical programme from Non-Eu applicants.
+University of Galway does not accept direct applications for our medical programme from Non-Eu applicants.
 Non-EU applicants to Medicine should apply though our agencies depending on your geography.

 North American and Canadian students should apply via Atlantic Bridge

-Applicants from countries other than North America, Canada and Singapore should apply via IUMC.
+Applicants from countries other than North America, Canada and Singapore should apply via IUMC

 UK & Northern Ireland Applicants